Best Cash ISA Rates UK 2026: Top Easy Access and Fixed Rate Picks

 Rates change frequently, particularly as the Bank of England base rate moves.
 Always verify the current rate directly with the provider before opening an account.

-Easy-access cash ISAs pay variable rates that can change at any time, but currently the top rates from newer digital providers are running above 4 per cent AER.
+Easy-access cash ISAs pay variable rates that can change at any time.
+The top rates from app-based providers are currently running above 4.5% AER, but most of these include short-term bonus rates.
+The standard (non-bonus) rate is usually much lower - typically around 3.55% to 3.60% AER, which tracks the Bank of England base rate.
 High-street banks (Barclays, HSBC, NatWest) typically pay significantly less and are worth avoiding for cash ISA savings.

 Fixed-rate ISAs pay a guaranteed rate for a set term.
 They are suitable for money you are confident you will not need for the duration.
 Early withdrawal is usually possible but typically triggers an interest penalty (commonly 60 to 180 days' interest).